essential-contributions/pint/docs/book/src/basics/index.md

 how they work in a constraint-based environment as opposed to imperative environments that you might be more familiar with.

-Specifically, you’ll learn about decision variables, basic types, custom types, `match` constructs, comments, and conditionals.
+Specifically, you’ll learn about local variables, basic types, custom types, `match` constructs, comments, and conditionals.
 These foundations will be in every Pint program, and learning them early will give you a strong core to start from.